I’ve tried almost every harness recommended for Dachshunds and I have two top favorites – one for normal life and and hiking.

 Why We Like the VelPro Mesh Harness

 There are two main reasons that I am in love with this harness.

-I’ve seen similar harness styles to the VelPro Mesh Choke Free Harness but they were made out of leather that had to be conditioned to stay supple and took more effort to clean.
+I’ve seen similar harness styles to the VelPro Mesh one but they were made out of leather.
+It had to be conditioned to stay supple and took more effort to clean.

 Other reasons I love this harness are:

 - It’s a step-in harness so I don’t have to put it over their head

 - It is soft and flexible so it conforms to their body